 After the needle is inserted, a small amount of blood is collected into a vial or syringe.
 The band is then removed to restore circulation, and blood continues to flow into the vial.
 Once enough blood is collected, the needle is removed and the puncture site is covered with a pressure wrap.

 This relatively painless procedure will likely take only a few minutes.

 After your CRP test, you should be able to drive yourself home and do your normal activities.

 It may take a few days for you to get your results back.
 Your doctor should explain to you what the results of your test mean.

-If you're having a CRP test to help find out your heart disease risk, keep in mind that your CRP level is only one risk factor for coronary artery disease.
+If you're having an hs-CRP test to help find out your heart disease risk, keep in mind that your CRP level is only one risk factor for coronary artery disease.
 If your test result shows you have a high CRP level, it doesn't necessarily mean you're at a higher risk of developing heart disease.

 Your doctor will discuss what your CRP test result means.